 Sadly, if you have severe non-allergic asthma the outlook is less rosy at present.

-This is because while a lot of time and energy has been devoted to finding effective drugs for severe allergic asthma, non-allergic severe asthma has not been the focus of research, so it’ll be a long time before we see new treatments.
+This is because while a lot of time and energy has been devoted to finding effective drugs for severe allergic asthma, severe non-allergic asthma has not been the focus of research, so it could be a long time before we see new treatments.
 This is an area where Asthma UK believes more research is urgently needed.

 The potential to revolutionise treatments for people with severe asthma is huge.
 But the key to unlocking this potential lies in new research by top scientists.
-And if the quarter of a million people with severe asthma are to reap the benefits of this vital research as soon as possible, we need to act now.
+And if the 200,000 people with severe asthma are to reap the benefits of this vital research as soon as possible, we need to act now.

-Asthma UK has drawn up a 12 point plan setting out what we need to do to make sure new and effective treatments are available as soon as possible.
-Our ultimate goal - to stop severe asthma attacks and cure severe asthma.
+Asthma UK has drawn up a 12-point plan setting out what we need to do to make sure new and effective treatments are available as soon as possible.
+Our ultimate goal is to stop severe asthma attacks and cure severe asthma.

 We are therefore calling for: